smykhailevskyi/c_plus_plus_interview/books/readme.md

 **!** A lot of books have several editions.
 Will be better to use the last one.

+## Algorithm and Data Structure

+"The Algorithm Design Manual", by Steven S S. Skiena

 ## C language

 "The C Programming language", by Brian W. Kernighan, Dennis M. Ritchie